-If you have decided to opt for a gap year after high school, this blog post is a must-read to gain insight.
-Whereas if you are still in a dilemma of what path to choose, read our blog post on what a gap year is and what pros and cons it entails.
+If you’ve chosen a gap year after high school, this post is a must-read for insight.
+If you’re still deciding, explore our blog post on what a gap year entails, including pros and cons.
 A variety of opportunities are available for students after school and each leads to great experiences and life lessons.
 Many of these activities are not only fun to take up, but they also make an impressive impact on your resume.

 Gaining hands-on experience in the field you’re interested in is as important as learning the theory.
-Many famous MNCs including Google and Amazon offer online internships as well which is convenient if you’re travelling.
-Furthermore, exploring a local company or a start-up of your interest and sending in your application for an internship is the ideal way to go.
+Many famous MNCs including Google and Amazon offer online internships as well which is convenient if you’re traveling.
+Explore local companies or start-ups, applying for internships to gain valuable experience in a field of your interest.
 Being an intern will give you a chance to connect with professionals in the field and those last for a lifetime.
 It will also give you a chance to know whether you want to pursue a career in the field you are interning in.

 Learn a Foreign Language

-It is a well known fact that being able to converse in more than one language is always a good thing.
+It is a well-known fact that being able to converse in more than one language is always a good thing.
 Make a list of the languages that are most spoken in the nation you reside in or in the country you want to go to in the future and start by learning them.
-Many languages have their own certifications which denote a person’s proficiency in them.
-All you need to do is take a class, register for the exam and obtain the required credentials.
-Other than this, if you already have experience in learning a foreign language from high school, you can master it to an advanced level during your time off.
-Many companies worldwide, especially those from developed nations, break into new markets every day to expand their business and achieve a global reach.
-Hence, organisations are always on the lookout for qualified people who can speak one or more foreign languages other than English.
+Many languages have their certifications which denote a person’s proficiency in them.
+All you need to do is take a class, register for the exam, and obtain the required credentials.
+If you’ve learned a foreign language in high school, use your gap year to master it.
+Companies seek multilingual skills.
 It’s been proven that there are cognitive benefits to having a bilingual or a trilingual brain as well.

 Develop good daily habits and learn life skills

-With so much on your plate from focussing on academics to keeping up with extracurriculars, it is only fair to not have time to learn skills like cooking, budgeting, having a daily routine, or even practices such as mindfulness and healthcare.
+With so much on your plate from focussing on academics to keeping up with extracurriculars, it is understandable that time is limited.
+Learning skills such as cooking, budgeting, having a daily routine, or even practices such as mindfulness and healthcare, seem challenging.
 In the technological era, which moves at such a fast pace; people often forget how important these things are to sustain a healthy life.
 So while you have time to take a breather, it is necessary to train yourself to function efficiently.
 Join a gym or a yoga class and experience what it is like to commit to a goal and achieve it.
 Secondly, experiment with different cuisines and cook at least one meal a day for yourself.
 Adding mindfulness activities to the mix will prove beneficial in the long run.
-Although these activities may not directly add to your curriculum vitae, they will give you the inner strength and drive to make it in the professional world.
+While not CV additions, these activities build inner strength, fueling success in the professional world.

 Take your hobbies to the next level

-All in all, if you even manage to take up two or three of the points mentioned above, you will get the best out of your gap year.
-As these activities will help you grow personally, they will also reflect positively on the admissions committee during your interview when you apply to a university.
-If you’re still looking for cognitively enhancing activities to do over the summer, stay tuned to Young Scholarz’s social media platforms and the website for innovative summer workshops and programmes!
+All in all, if you manage to take up two or three of the points mentioned above, you will get the best out of your gap year.
+These personal growth activities positively impact the admissions committee during university interviews, showcasing your character and commitment.
+If you’re still looking for cognitively enhancing activities to do over the summer, stay tuned to Young Scholarz’s social media platforms.
+Our website will also have information on innovative summer workshops and programs!